aefimov/teamcity-deb/README.md

 ```
 sudo apt-get update && sudo apt-get install teamcity-server
 ```
-Package will create mysql database on localhost, connect TeamCity with it.
+Package will create mysql database on localhost and configure TeamCity to use it.

 #### TeamCity Server Startup and Shutdown
 Start: